(214) 390-7947 (Overseas Callers)

 Which airport do I need to fly?

 You need to fly to Quito International Airport.
-But if you are participating Galapagos program you MUST have connecting flight to San Cristóbal domestic airport in San Cristobal.
+But if you are participating Galapagos program you MUST have connected flight to San Cristóbal domestic airport in San Cristobal.

 Do you organize airport pick-up services?